A list of reviews I wrote about music released in 1957.

 2. Chuck Berry: After School Session (10/10)

-I prefer these larger band recordings to the live Quartet performance at Carnegie Hall, as there’s a little more… Read the rest of the review.
+I prefer these larger band recordings to the live Quartet performance at Carnegie Hall, as there’s a little more… variety I guess would be the best way of putting it.
+Coltrane sounds better here because you can compare him to this contemporaries and listen as he destroys them… not that it was a competition.

 Unfortunately it will be a while before I get around to review this.